creativecommons/cc-signals/README.md

 ### The scope of machine uses addressed by the signal

-The Declaring Party applies CC signals to a set of standard categories that encompass machine use, from general categories to more specific categories, such as Text and Data Mining, AI Training, Generative AI Training, and AI Inference.
+The Declaring Party applies CC signals to a set of standard categories that encompass machine use, from general categories to more specific categories, such as Automated Processing, AI Training, Generative AI Training, AI Use, and Search.
 In order to maximize global interoperability, these categories will not be defined by Creative Commons.
 Instead, they will be based upon global standards being developed by the Internet Engineering Task Force (IETF).
 The CC signals framework is designed to evolve as the standard categories are finalized.
 The selected category makes up the scope of what activity the tool is intended to address.

 ### What signal is applied